ezhulati/capitol-insights/README.md

 # Capitol Insights

 A modern web application for Capitol Insights, built with React, Vite, and Tina CMS.
+Deployed on Netlify.

 ## Development